-Prior to this offering, we were a private company with limited accounting personnel and other resources with which to address our internal controls and procedures.
+Prior to our initial public offering, we were a private company with limited accounting personnel and other resources with which to address our internal controls and procedures.
 Our management has not completed an assessment of the effectiveness of our internal control over financial reporting, and our independent registered public accounting firm has not conducted an audit of our internal control over financial reporting.
-In the course of auditing our consolidated financial statements as of December 31, 2019 and for the year ended December 31, 2019, we and our independent registered public accounting firm identified two material weaknesses in our internal control over financial reporting and other control deficiencies as of December 31, 2019.
+In the course of auditing our consolidated financial statements as of December 31, 2019 and 2020 and for each of the three years in the period ended December 31, 2020, we and our independent registered public accounting firm identified two material weaknesses in our internal control over financial reporting and other control deficiencies as of December 31, 2019 and 2020.
 A "material weakness" is a deficiency, or a combination of deficiencies, in internal control over financial reporting, such that there is a reasonable possibility that a material misstatement of the company's annual or interim financial statements will not be prevented or detected on a timely basis.
 The material weaknesses identified relate to:

-- Our lack of sufficient and competent financial reporting and accounting personnel with appropriate knowledge of U.S. GAAP and SEC reporting and compliance requirements; and - Our lack of sufficient documented financial closing policies and procedures, specifically those related to period end expenses cut-off and accruals.
+- · Our lack of sufficient and competent financial reporting and accounting personnel with appropriate knowledge of U.S. GAAP and SEC reporting and compliance requirements; and - · Our lack of sufficient documented financial closing policies and procedures, specifically those related to period end expenses cut-off and accruals.